valsteen/sort_by_derive/README.md

 ### EnumSequence

 Simply derive `EnumSequence`, and you get `enum_sequence(&self)` which returns a `usize`, starting from `0` and incrementing for each variant.

+When using enums of enums, creating an accessor to the inner enum's sequence may create a method name ambiguity.
+To mitigate this, a custom accessor name can be chosen by using `as`, for instance `#[accessor(enum_sequence() as inner_sequence: usize)]`

 #### Example